Esri/arcgis-rest-js/README.md

 To get started, go to [ArcGIS REST JS on the ArcGIS Developers website](https://developers.arcgis.com/arcgis-rest-js/).

+If you are on version 3, the previous documentation can be found at https://esri.github.io/arcgis-rest-js.

 ### Documentation

 The documentation is published at https://developers.arcgis.com/arcgis-rest-js/ and is maintained in a private repository and managed by the ArcGIS Developer Experience team.
 The [API reference](https://developers.arcgis.com/arcgis-rest-js/api-reference/) is generated automatically by [TypeDoc](https://typedoc.org/) via the `npm run typedoc` command and the [`typedoc.json` configuration file](./typedoc.json).